-MEMPHIS, Tennessee — A West Tennessee woman who was awaiting a new trial in the stabbing death of her mother has pleaded guilty to voluntary manslaughter.
+MEMPHIS, Tennessee — A Memphis woman who received a new trial in the stabbing death of her mother has declined parole.

 The Commercial Appeal reports (http://bit.ly/1hzvtGs ) Noura Jackson told the parole board on Monday that she planned to serve the rest of her sentence.
 She is due to be released in March 2017.

 Board of Parole representative Melissa McDonald says the board ruled that Jackson would not be eligible for parole again for the remainder of her sentence.